This policy is for you if your chosen degree has a September 2023 start date.

 Where applicants do not have the formal qualifications for immediate entry to a degree course, progression may be possible through one of the University’s extended degrees with foundation year.
 Please see the Lifelong Learning Centre website for details.

-Providing places are available, the School of Healthcare will consider applications from those who are seeking entry to the second year.
+Advanced entry to Midwifery (Blended Learning) BSc is not available due to the course structure.
+For all other courses, providing places are available, the School of Healthcare will consider applications from those who are seeking entry to the second year.
 Each applicant will be reviewed on an individual basis.
+Applicants seeking Advanced Entry should email in the first instance to check if this is possible.
+The following may be requested:

 All applications must be made through UCAS, as per the deadlines outlined in the Application routes and deadlines section that follows.
 To be eligible the applicant must demonstrate that they meet the following criteria: